Dominic Janes

-Dominic Roque Janes Centorbi (born February 11, 1994) is an American former child actor.
+Dominic Janes (born February 11, 1994) is an American former child actor.
+He is best known for portraying Jimmy Roberts in Re-Animated and Out of Jimmy's Head and a younger Dexter Morgan in Dexter.

+Early life

+Janes was born in Tucson, Arizona.

+Career

-Born in Tucson, Arizona, Janes has had recurring roles in ER, as Alex Taggart, the son of Linda Cardellini's character R.N.
+Janes has had recurring roles in ER, as Alex Taggart, the son of Linda Cardellini's character R.N.
 Samantha Taggart, and in Dexter, as the younger version of the title character.
 He also appeared in Crossing Jordan.
 He starred in the Cartoon Network original film Re-Animated and its spin-off series Out of Jimmy's Head.
 He also portrayed Billy Madsen in the 2007 film Wild Hogs and voiced Squidboy in the television series Wolverine and the X-Men.

+Personal life

 Janes has performed improvisational comedy at the L.A.
 Connection in Sherman Oaks, Los Angeles.
 His mother is an attorney, his father is a poet, and he has a brother named Ian.
 His uncle is bassist Joe Preston.